Why do you teach?

 I have always believed that the overarching reason I teach Nursing is to guide and formulate the next generation of nurses.
 Sounds good, right?

-When I began academic teaching, I thought I had finally gain enough clinical experience to be "qualified" to teach.
-However, it wasn't long before I realized it took more to teach nursing than clinical nursing experience.
+When I began academic teaching, I thought I had finally gained enough clinical experience to be "qualified" to teach.
+However, it wasn't long before I realized it took more than clinical nursing experience to teach nursing.
 Soon I was searching for strategies and tools that I could use to assist nursing students in their clinical reasoning.

 This is "why" I teach!
 I must admit I can't help looking for possible "teaching moments" in my everyday life.
 Just for the thrill!

-When I was standing at the crossroads of becoming a women's health nurse practitioner or nurse midwife, I chose the nurse practitioner route instead, never thinking I could do both.
-After attending Frontier Nursing University I now know holding both credentials can make sense.
+When I was standing at the crossroads of becoming a women's health nurse practitioner or nurse-midwife, I chose the nurse practitioner route instead, never thinking I could do both.
+After attending Frontier Nursing University, I know that holding both credentials can make sense.

 Do I have other reasons for teaching?
 Of course!
-I really do want to have a hand in shaping the next generation of nurses.
-I teach because it gives me a reason to keep learning both about my profession and people.
-Most importantly, I do it cuz I like it!
+I want to have a hand in shaping the next generation of nurses.
+I teach because it gives me a reason to keep learning about my profession and people.
+Most importantly, I do it because I like it!